carlosfrias/apigee-opdk-setup-os-common/README.md

 This roles setups a few additional operating system packages and configs that would allow OPDK to function properly and for the system admin to have the tools needed to perform troubleshooting with greater ease.
-This role builds on the bare bones setup performed by opdk-setup-os-minimum.
+This role builds on the bare bones setup performed by apigee-opdk-setup-os-minimum.

 Requirements
 ------------